safe-scan-ai/cancer-ai/README.md

 To expedite the process and navigate the complexities of medical certification, we are beginning our initiatives with authorized clinical trials.
 After completing clinical trials of our first project, SELFSCAN – an application for detecting skin cancer through selfies – we will focus on its deployment as a Class II medical device in the USA and Europe, obtaining the necessary FDA and CE approvals.

-Concurrently, with the help of the BITTENSOR community and our unique tokenomics supporting RESEARCHERS, we will continuously improve the best cancer detection algorithms.
+Concurrently, with the help of the Bittensor community and our unique tokenomics supporting researchers, we will continuously improve the best cancer detection algorithms.
 This ensures that, by the time our products are brought to market, our solutions surpass all existing algorithms.

 Subsequently, we will focus on detecting other types of cancer, starting with breast and lung cancer.